openlabs/trytond-magento/docs/source/introduction.rst

 .. note::
    Default state is ``Stable``, change it to ``Beta``.

-4. Go to first tab i.e., ``Extensions`` to install magento-connector,
+4. Go to the first tab i.e., ``Extensions`` to install magento-connector,

     .. image:: _images/magento-connect-manager.png
        :width: 800
        :align: center

-5. The following is the `extension key`_ that you need to copy and paste in your Magento Connect area; it will be used for installing the magento-connector:
+5. The following is the `extension key`_ that you need to copy and paste in your Magento Connect area; it will be used for installing the
+   magento-connector:

 .. _extension key: